 Reconciliation payments will be made to individual hospitals on or before the end of the FY (September 30th) in which payments are being made.
 The Secretary will include in the reconciliation payments funding initially withheld in accordance with statutory requirements.
 All hospitals, whether or not they report changes to their resident FTE counts during the reconciliation process, can expect changes to their final payment determination as a result of resident FTE count changes reported by other participating children's hospitals.
 This is due to the methodology used to determine CHGME Payment Program payments.
 More detailed information is available on the CHGME Payment Program payment methodology in Section V of this application package.
-Information on the payment formulas is also available on the CHGME Payment Program website at http://bhpr.hrsa.gov/childrenshospitalgme/apply/index.html.

-The DME and IME payment calculations are subject to all rules and regulations governing the CHGME Payment Program statute, including the June 19, 2000 Federal Register notice for DME, the July 20, 2001 Federal Register notice for IME, §422 of the Medicare Modernization Act (MMA) of 2003, and Sections 5503, 5504, 5505, and 5506 of the Affordable Care Act (ACA) of 2010 and all accompanying policies and regulations.
+The DME and IME payment calculations are subject to all statutes, rules and regulations, and accompanying policies relating to the CHGME Payment Program, including the June 19, 2000 Federal Register notice for DME, the July 20, 2001 Federal Register notice for IME, \$422 of the Medicare Modernization Act (MMA) of 2003, and sections 5503, 5504, 5505, and 5506 of the Affordable Care Act (ACA) of 2010.